RSchueder/cloud-detection/README.md

 You can obtain the project environment via:
 ```
 conda env create -f requirements.yml
-conda activate mpc-mcd
+conda activate cloud-detection
 ```
+**Hardware Environment**
+* CUDA 11.6
+* CUDNN 8.3
+* RTX 2070 Super, 8 GB VRAM

 # Running
 Use the demo notebook `detect_clouds_tensorflow.ipynb`.
+You must have unzipped the SPARCS data into the `./data` folder

-# Improvements
+# Improvements/Next Steps
-* need k-fold validation
+* Need k-fold validation (would use k=5 and ensure each image ends up in a single fold test set)
+* Would employ hyperparameter optimization
-* different achitectures could be examined (Mask R-CNN)
+* Different achitectures could be examined (for example, Mask R-CNN)
-* SGD loss function?
+* Ensemble could be created using multiple networks
+* Confirm that CNN performs better as compared to pixel-based classifiers
+* Could try different loss functions like stochatic gradient descent
-* Some labels look quite por
+* Some labels look quite poor, figure out when these are the culprit
-* should I eliminate some of the other classes?
+* Identify under which conditions the model performs most poorly
+* Test the elimination of classes that are not clouds or cloud shadows
 * Data augmentation (more examples)!
-* Learning rate decay
+* Learning rate decay tuning
-* would be good to fix the missing edge of all frames
+* Fix the missing edge of all scenes

-# Hardware Environment
-* CUDA 11.6
+* Make implementation more OOP
-* CUDNN 64.8
+* Make tests
-* RTX 2070 Super, 8 GB VRAM